colabobio/herald-test-app/README.md

 ```$ adb -s <device> pull /storage/emulated/0/Android/media/com.example.herald_flutter/Sensor```

 * On iOS, go to "Devices and Emulators" in Xcode and then download the container for the installed HeraldTest-Flutter app.
 The log files will be inside the ```AppData/Documents``` subfolder inside the package's folder.

+## Running the app (Temporary...)

+When the app starts make sure you accept all permissions within 15 seconds of launching.